About the Show

 I graduated from college in 2013 and landed face first in my quarter-life crisis.
 The end of school meant the end of a reliable, familiar structure for my life.
 Being a student had been a huge part of my identity; after throwing my cap in the air, I felt untethered and slightly terrified.

-I tried to distract myself with drinking, dating and never, ever sitting still.
+I tried to distract myself with drinking, "situationships" and never, ever sitting still.
 But I wasn't having fun; in fact, I got into some really painful situations.
 I was running and running from growing up, but I couldn't outrun the perennial existential questions: Who am I?
 What am I doing here?
 What do I believe in?

 I found myself reading books, watching talks and listening to podcasts that were geared towards women going through their midlife crises.
 Despite a lot of skepticism and doubt, I gingerly turned to spiritual teachers and texts.
 Unlike a lot of the advice I heard aimed at people my age, this material cut right down to the roots of pain and longing.
 There was no messing about or making excuses; now was the time to face discomfort and uncertainty with honesty and compassion.